Probability distributions: True False questions

 Exercise 102:

-The Chernoff bound is always tighter than the Chebyshev bound and both are always tighter than the Markov bound.
+Claim: the Chernoff bound is always tighter than the Chebyshev bound and both are always tighter than the Markov bound.

 Solution